ybenlafk/INCEPTION/README.md

    cd inception
    ```

-3. Create a `.env` file and customize the environment variables:
+3. Create a `.env` file in src directory and customize the environment variables:

    ```bash
    cp .env.example .env